 - Cream (prevents moisture loss)

-Another important step to add when you start a transitioning hair regimen is a night time routine.
-How you take care of your hair at night will determine how bomb it looks the next morning.
-You want to ensure your hair is moisturized and protected before going to bed.
+Taking care of your hair at night will determine how amazing it looks the next morning.
+You want to make sure your hair is moisturized and protected before going to sleep.

 Get Regular Trims